sjbylo/aba/troubleshooting.md

 It is normal to see warnings, errors and failure messages.
 But, after 5-10 mins you should see more possitive messages.

 Typical errors:
-- "unable to get REST mapping for"
+- "unable to get REST mapping for ..."
-- "no matches for kind" etc
+- "no matches for kind ..."
-- "Failed to create"
+- "Failed to create ..."